nathanielshak/advancedprogramming/Lesson1/README.md

 Okay, next we're going to write our first official Python program and run it.
 This will look a bit different for windows and mac users, so click [here](mac_hello_world.md) if you're using a Mac computer and [here](windows_hello_world.md) if you're using a Windows computer.

 After that, you're done with lesson 1!
+On to [Lesson 2!](../Lesson2)